Register here for our Spring Virtual Tour

 This is done through:

-• Research work by small groups and individuals on specific projects
+• research work by small groups and individuals on specific projects.integration with art, geography, history, and music

-• Dedicated memory work time during “memory period”
+• dedicated memory work time during “memory period”

-• Studying, drilling, and reviewing flashcards
+• studying, drilling, and reviewing flashcards

 Grammar/Composition

-Question:
+Theme/Master Question:

 How can good grammar lead to good thinking?